isomerpages/nlb-reference/_science-tech-sciences/Vaccinations.md

 This article reports UNICEF’s social media campaign that was launched in April 2019 to raise public awareness that vaccines are safe and can save lives.

-<h5>4. <a href="https://in.vaccine-safety-training.org/how-vaccines-work.html" target="_blank">Bagaimana vaksin bekerja</a></h5>
-Bagaimana vaksin bekerja.
-(2020). <i>World Health Organization</i>.
-Retrieved 2020, March 31.

-This website explains how vaccines prevent the spread of diseases, which diseases are vaccine-preventable and the importance of immunisation programmes.

 <h4>Disclaimer/ Rights statement</h4>